HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0006-Shifting from Use Case Focused to Foundational.md

 - Status: proposed
 - Deciders: ICF, HUD
-- Date: 2024-08-29
+- Date last updated: 2024-10-25

 Technical Story:
 [#18](https://github.com/HUD-Data-Lab/Data.Exchange.and.Interoperability/issues/18)

 ## Context and Problem Statement
 The HUD HMIS API Reference provides a standardized baseline of what external parties and users can expect from an HMIS API.
-USDS, HUD, and ICF intended to build the API around use cases to allow the API to address the needs of CoCs to exhange data.
+USDS, HUD, and ICF intended to build the API around use cases to allow the API to address the needs of CoCs to exchange data.
 However, the API should also be as minimal as possible.
 THe HMIS Vendors have also flagged the potential challenge of having the HUD HMIS API try to create a new endpoint of every user scenario need.
 The challenge is, how do we address the user scenarios while also keeping the API as minimal as possible.

 ## Decision Drivers